SheikhMahmudulHassanSabir/SWP-Loan-investment-calculator/README.md

 **For Educational Purposes Only.
 Not Financial Advice.**
 LoanCalc is a simulation tool designed to help illustrate the mathematical concepts of loans, investments, and systematic withdrawals.
 Unforeseen market conditions, actual tax implications, processing fees, and fluctuations in variable interest rates are not factored into these basic calculations.
 Always consult with a certified financial advisor before making actual financial decisions or using leverage (borrowed money) to invest.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
-(Include a LICENSE file in your repository).